 MyScript, the makers of the very popular MyScript Calculator, have just pushed out a new app called MyScript Nebo.
 It is a note taking application that seems to use the same handwriting recognition tech that MyScript Calculator does, but now you can apply it outside of mathematical equations.
 It only works with devices that have an active stylus like the recent Note series devices or Galaxy Tab S3.
-The current release is labeled "preview," so don't expect a finished product quite yet.

 We've covered MyScript Calculator several times here at AP, as its handwriting recognition / conversion is, simply put, pretty damn impressive.
 The developers behind this app have now taken the same technology and brought it to the note-taking table with its newest app, MyScript Notes.
 Check it out.